Harmonia doris-nilesiae

 Harmonia doris-nilesiae is a species of flowering plant in the family Asteraceae known by the common names serpentine tarweed and Niles' madia.

-This plant was first described to science in 1985, when it was named Madia doris-nilesiae after the California botanist and teacher Doris Niles.
+This plant was first described in science in 1985, when it was named Madia doris-nilesiae after the California botanist and teacher Doris Niles.
 It and several others were moved to the new genus Harmonia in 1999.

 Description

-Harmonia doris-nilesiae is an annual herb growing up to about 26 centimeters tall, its upper branches bristly and glandular.
-The bristly, toothed leaves are up to 4 centimeters long.
+Harmonia doris-nilesiae is an annual herb growing up to about 26 centimetres tall; its upper branches are bristly and glandular.
+The bristly, toothed leaves are up to 4 centimetres long.

 The inflorescence bears several flower heads on long, thin peduncles.
-Each head has yellow disc florets tipped with yellow anthers and 4 to 8 bright yellow ray florets each a few millimeters long.
+Each head has yellow disc florets tipped with yellow anthers and 4 to 8 bright yellow ray florets, each a few millimeters long.
 The fruit is a black achene with a small pappus.

 Distribution

 Harmonia doris-nilesiae is endemic to the southern Klamath Mountains of far northern California, where it grows in serpentine soils.